 - Finally, to clean up all remains, that were created by Docker, delete all containers as well.
 Open the Containers folder in the Library folder, find “com.docker.docker” as well as “com.docker.helper,” and delete them.

-Fortunately, a friend of mine advised me about an app, which removes applications with all its remains automatically.
-The program is called App Cleaner.
-It provides a free trial available to download using this link.
-Here then is the second way to uninstall Docker for Mac:
+Fortunately, you can use an app, which removes applications with all its remains automatically.
+The program is called App Cleaner & Uninstaller and you can download it using this link.
+Here is the second way to uninstall Docker for Mac:

 - Launch App Cleaner.